Dorset OPC

 © Copyright Chris Downer and licensed for reuse under this Creative Commons Licence.

-Poxwell (or Pokeswell) is a hamlet and parish just over miles north-east from Weymouth and 6 south-east from Dorchester, in the Winfrith hundred and formerly in the Weymouth union.
+Poxwell (or Pokeswell) is a hamlet and parish just over six miles north-east from Weymouth and 6 south-east from Dorchester, in the Winfrith Hundred and formerly in the Weymouth Union.
 The name originated from the "Pokes well" - a well dating from the time of the Roman occupation which stands on a hillside in the village.

 The Manor House was built in 1613 and is typical of the Jacobean style, and had remained in the Trenchard family from 1699 until the 1970s.
 There was once a small church standing alongside the Manor, dedicated to St. John the Evangelist that dated to around the 12th century.
 The church was rebuilt in 1868 but was demolished in 1969 as it was too costly to maintain and believed to be unsafe.